DeerghKataria/Blackjack_Simulation/README.md

 - **Random Forest Confusion Matrix**: With high accuracy it can verified, whether a player is counting cards or not.

 ![Random Forest Confusion Matrix](Images/Random_Forest_Confusion_Matrix.png)

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests to help improve the simulation framework.

-If you find this project helpful:
-- ⭐ Star the repository
-- 🐛 Report bugs or suggest features via issues
-- 🔄 Share with others interested in probability and game theory
-- 📧 Contact for collaboration opportunities

 ## Academic Reference